 Depending on the nature of your illness you may be able to apply for Mitigating Circumstances.
-For information please see the Student Guide to Extensions and Mitigation which can be found on the VLE.
+For information please see the Student Guide to Extensions and Mitigation which can be found on Blackboard.

-You can hand in or send medical certificates to helen.gorman@ucleeds.ac.uk
+You can hand in or send medical certificates to your module Leader or Helen Gorman the Program Manager.